Digital Education Revolution: Criticism

 In 2008, letters were leaked that revealed that the Minister of Education, Employment and Workplace Relations Julia Gillard was told that the policy was not thought through and severely underfunded.
 There were concerns that the lack of funds would be compensated for by financially crippled families or some computers left in boxes, unopened.
 The states were noncompliant upon learning that each would have to contribute up to A$3 billion altogether, a contribution that was not mentioned by Rudd or Gillard in the election campaign.

 In 2010, the Rudd Government was again criticised for being too slow to deliver after it was confirmed that "none of the A$100 million budgeted to bring high-speed broadband to schools had been spent".
-Rudd blamed the delay in delivering broadband to schools on the global financial crisis, "In dealing with the challenges of the global recession, obviously some changes had to be made because of the impact on government finances," he told Channel 10, "I accept that and take full responsibility for it."
+Rudd blamed the delay in delivering broadband to schools on the recession and its impact on government finances.

 In August that same year, only 220,000 of the 1 million promised laptops had been delivered.
 Further setbacks were due in part because of the government's focus on the A$43 billion National Broadband Network.